apache/activemq-artemis/docs/user-manual/en/security.md

 > **Note:**
 >
-> If the 3 `bootstrap` properties are defined then those credentials will be
-> set whenever you start the broker no matter what changes may have been made
+> Any `bootstrap` credentials will be set **whenever** you start the broker no
-> to them at runtime previously.
+> matter what changes may have been made to them at runtime previously.

 ## Mapping external roles
 Roles from external authentication providers (i.e. LDAP) can be mapped to internally used roles.
 The is done through role-mapping entries in the security-settings block: